The SoftSelect ERP Selection Process Details

 2. Implementation services review and cost control planning:

-The most relevant differentiating factors for a candidate implementation service provider are (1) the talent of the proposed one or more business process analyst who oversee strategic and enterprise business process design (in our terms, the Anchor Consultant), (2) the hourly rates for various team members, and (3) the willingness to provide solid commercial relationship terms to the buyer.
-EAI-SoftSelect uses its checklist of important commercial terms objectives to achieve and uses this list in the review and mark-up of the ERP implementer services agreement and other documents containing commercial terms.
+The most relevant factors in screening candidate implementation service providers are: (1) the skill and capacity of the proposed business process analyst(s) who oversee strategic and enterprise business process design (whom we refer to as the "Anchor Consultant"), (2) the hourly rates for various team members, and (3) the provider’s willingness to establish solid commercial terms for the buyer.

 3. Reference checks for finalist ERP and implementers